gin66/FastAccelStepper/README.md

 * Allows the motor to continuously run in the current direction until stopMove() is called.
 * speed/acceleration can be varied while stepper is running (call to functions move or moveTo is needed in order to apply the new values)
 * Constant acceleration control: In this mode the motor can be controled by acceleration values and with acceleration=0 will keep current speed
-* Linear acceleration increase from standstill using cubic speed function - configurable by `setLinearAcceleration()`
+* Linear acceleration increase from/to standstill using cubic speed function - configurable by `setLinearAcceleration()`
 * Auto enable mode: stepper motor is enabled before movement and disabled afterwards with configurable delays
 * Enable pins can be shared between motors
 * Direction pins can be shared between motors